Cyanotype: Canada

 Canadian Erin Shirreff translates her sculptural interests into large-scale cyanotype photograms of temporary three-dimensional compositions in her studio with hours-long exposures during which component forms are moved, added or subtracted for transparent effect.

 Germany

 German artist Marco Breuer abrades cyanotype prints on watercolour paper in representations of the passing of time.

 Iceland

 Icelandic artist and filmmaker Inga Lísa Middleton employs the cyanotype for nostalgic representations of her homeland, and as a symbolic colour in imagery alerting audiences to an emerging catastrophe in the marine environment.

 United Kingdom

-British-born American resident Walead Beshty's Barbican Art Gallery installation of 12,000 cyanotype prints traces a visual time line from October 2013 to September 2014 in a work called A Partial Disassembling of an Invention Without a Future: Helter-Skelter and Random Notes in Which the Pulleys and Cogwheels Are Lying Around at Random All Over the Workbench, produced from each object from the artists' studio being exposed on cyanotype-coated found paper, card or wood.
+London-born, Los Angeles-based artist Walead Beshty's Barbican Centre installation A Partial Disassembling of an Invention, Without a Future: Helter Skelter and Random Notes in Which the Pulleys and Cogwheels Are Lying Around at Random All Over the Workbench covered The Curve gallery with more than 12,000 cyanotype prints made by placing objects from the artist's studio on UV-sensitive porous surfaces such as discarded paper or cardboard; the works were installed as a visual timeline from October 2013 to September 2014."Walead Beshty: A Partial Disassembling of an Invention..."